Back to Blog

 }

-And we use npm audit-style checks in CI to flag mismatched pairs.
+And I use npm audit-style checks in CI to flag mismatched pairs.

 4. Fall Back to Mix Patterns When Stuck

-When debugging, we borrowed a trick from Laravel Mix: isolate the asset pipeline.
-We temporarily hardcoded asset URLs in Blade templates and bypassed @vite to confirm the issue was tooling, not routing.
+When debugging, I borrowed a trick from Laravel Mix: isolate the asset pipeline.
+I temporarily hardcoded asset URLs in Blade templates and bypassed @vite to confirm the issue was tooling, not routing.
 That clarity saved hours.

 Final Thoughts